-In 2007-2008, a comprehensive review of Defcredit's risk register and risk mitigation strategies was undertaken using the assistance of external consultants (Ernst and Young).
+In 2011, a comprehensive review of Defcredit's risk register and risk mitigation strategies was undertaken using the assistance of external consultants (Ernst and Young).
 The risk review involved Directors, the CEO, Executive Managers and a number of senior managers.
 The result is an updated risk register which identifies risks and the risk mitigation strategies that have been established to manage them.
-The risk register was reviewed and formally monitored during the 2008-2009 and 2009-2010 financial years.